TheVDIGuys/Windows_10_VDI_Optimize/README.md

         ``Set-ExecutionPolicy -ExecutionPolicy RemoteSigned``</br>
         ``.\Win10_VirtualDesktop_Optimize.ps1 -WindowsVersion <Windows Version> -Verbose``</br></br>
 5. When complete, you should see a prompt to restart.
 You do not have to restart right away.
+ **NOTE** When this script is run from the regular PS (non-elevated) it performs only optimizations that do not require Administrator privileges.

 # IMPORTANT ISSUE (06/18/2020) (Resolved)
 Windows 10 Multi-Session has different 'Privilege Rights' than standard Windows 10.
 To this point, these optimization scripts have been based on "normal" Windows 10.</br>